San Jose Couple Makes Big News by Snatching Up Private Street in Swanky S.F. Neighborhood

 “Apparently a lot of people are interested in these types of properties,” Cheng said, before adding that they’re not advisable purchases.

-For now, Cheng said, the plan is to simply hold on to the property.
+For now, Cheng said, he wants to just hold on to the property.

 “I wasn’t planning on doing anything with it right now,” he said.
 “It’s a beautiful street as it is, and just owning it gives us enough pride in and of itself.”